 Mr. Gallardo has extensive experience representing public and private acquirers and targets in connection with mergers, acquisitions and takeovers, both negotiated and contested.
 He has also represented public and private companies in connection with proxy contests, leveraged buyouts, spinoffs, divestitures, restructurings, recapitalizations, joint ventures and other complex corporate transactions.
 Mr. Gallardo has substantial experience in the technology, financial services, telecommunications, energy, real estate, healthcare and life sciences industries.

 Mr. Gallardo is one of only seven U.S. attorneys tier-ranked by Chambers USA 2018 in Corporate/M&A: Takeover Defense.
 Mr. Gallardo was named a “Dealmaker of the Year 2015” by The American Lawyer.
 The National Law Journal has also named him among its Mergers & Acquisitions and Antitrust Trailblazers – people “who have moved the needle in mergers and acquisitions and antitrust law.”
+He is also recognized as a leading M&A attorney by The International Financial Law Review.

 Mr. Gallardo received his Juris Doctor from Columbia Law School in 1999, where he was a Harlan Fiske Stone Scholar.
 He received a Bachelor of Arts from Cornell University in 1996.
 Mr. Gallardo is admitted to practice in the State of New York.